mezleca/osu-stuff/README.md

 npm install
 npm install -g electron-builder

-# run dev mode
+# run the app
-npm run dev
+npm start

-# or build for your platform
+# build it for your platform
 npm run make

-# build for specific platform
+# or build for a specific platform
 npm run make:win    # windows
 npm run make:linux  # linux
 ```

-# 2.0
+## about 2.0
-the first version of osu-stuff was a simple cli app with basic functionality like (download missing maps from collections, etc).
+the first version of osu-stuff was a simple cli app with basic functionality like downloading missing maps from collections. <br>
-but then the app started getting buggy cuz the cli method sucks ass, then i decided to make the first rewrite of this project (version 1.0) using electron...
-and in the end, it worked!
+but then it started getting buggy because the cli method sucks ass, so i rewrote it using electron (version 1.0)... and it worked! <br>
-but the problem is... electron is bloated as hell since its literaly a separate brower that render the html. so right now im feeling stupid because i could literaly make a websocket to comunicate with the backend so i could use whathever language i liked or maybe use bunjs? yeah thats is.
-the next version is not gonna be a huge update in terms of looking, features, etc. but im gonna completely remove electron and switch to a simple backend (i would use c# but since the bakckend is gonna be only like file reading, osu reader, and shit like that i will use bunjs) and the frontend part will be rendered using your browser so the user will not need to download another browser just to open a simple app.
+the problem? electron is bloated as hell. it's literally a whole browser just to render an app. <br>
+so now, im gonna rewrite this again, but this time, using a simple approach: <br>
+frontend opens in your browser and comunicates with the backend using websocket. <br>
+backend will be made using bunjs for simplicity and thats it. <br>